2018 NYC-Based 20-Hour Training Intensives

 Our trainings are diverse and inclusive.
-We welcome people of all ages, physical abilities, races, ethnicities, sexual orientations, gender identities, and professions, who wish to enhance their work with vulnerable youth.
+We welcome people of all ages, physical abilities, races, ethnicities, sexual orientations, gender identities, and professions, who wish to enhance their work with youth facing intense life stressors.

 Q: Do I need to be a yoga teacher or have a mindfulness practice to participate in the training?

-No. We welcome those for whom these are new practices.
+No. We welcome participants for whom these are new practices.

 Q: What if I change my mind about taking the training after I’ve paid?